-(Ver 1.1) This is part six of a series of advanced Bible lessons on the methods that God has used to conceal truth and information in the Bible for us to find.
-By studying these methods we will greatly increase our ability to understand the truth of God’s Word.
+(Ver 1.2) This is part six of a series of advanced Bible lessons on the methods that God has designed and implemented to conceal spiritual truth and information in the Bible for us to find.
+By studying these methods we will greatly increase our ability to understand the spiritual truth of God’s Word.
 Some might ask why is important to know this?
 I believe that the Bible will only be understood correctly, by understanding how things are hidden in the Bible.
 God is making known these hidden things today and if you didn’t know that there were hidden things to find and how these things were hidden you would really not be able to understand how to study the Bible.
 Here is a prophecy that Jesus made to us:

 Mat 10:26 Fear them not therefore: for there is nothing covered, that shall not be revealed; and hid, that shall not be known.

 This is a prophetic statement of the end times that we live in.
 God is saying that the things that He has hidden in His Word will be understood by the church.
 The true believers will participate in this knowledge.
 Those who are known by God and who know God will see the revelation shine forth.
 Those who walk in the darkness will not perceive it and will fail to comprehend what is happening.
 Satan will do everything that he can to deceive you into a lie, but if you are wise you will overcome.
 This revelation will cause the true believers to unite and become one in mind, one in purpose and one in spirit, and this will allow them to make themselves ready for the coming of the Lamb of God.

 Isa 42:9 Behold, the former things are come to pass, and new things do I declare: before they spring forth I tell you of them.